 Her name is Ani, pronounced Ah-nee, not Annie like the red-headed orphan, although in a lot of ways she is a lot like that cursed throwaway.
 Starting from the bottom she has finally reached the epitome of success that a girl from Chester Springs, Philadelphia could only hope to realize without blowing up a state building or blowing a state senator.
-Being an editor for a popular magazine most certainly has its perks.
-She enjoys the instant recognition she receives from complete strangers when she tells them she works for The Woman’s Magazine.
-Having an alluring career at a lustrous magazine grants you an invitation to the cities best parties, meeting the cities most eligible bachelors, and being adorned with designer clothing from head to toe.
-She is recently engaged to her blue blood fiancé Luke Harrison IV and with a luxurious wedding planned, her life could not be more ideal.
+Being an editor for a popular magazine was her way of achieving success and it most certainly has its perks and the recognition she receives from complete strangers is one of them.
+Having an alluring career at an esteemed magazine grants you an invitation to the city’s best events, meeting the most eligible bachelors, and being adorned with designer clothing from head to toe.
+She is newly engaged to her blue blood fiancé Luke Harrison IV and with a luxurious wedding planned, her life could not be more ideal.
 In the past few weeks some cracks in the surface of Ani’s meticulously-constructed life are beginning to show.
 Ani’s becoming bored with the monotony of social gatherings, the cookie-cutter trophy wives, and the narcissistic husbands.
-She simply wants to eat and have toe-curling, mind-blowing sex; is that too much to ask?
+She simply wants to eat what she wants and have toe-curling, mind-blowing sex; is that too much to ask?
 Luke is starting to realize that something is rotten in Denmark.
 Ani must find a way to patch things up before her dream of a perfect life leaves her back where she started, slipping between the cracks.

 “The table, smudged like the way Arthur’s glasses always were, was empty save for a cup of water (mine) and a recording device occupying the center spot.
 Detective Dixon pressed a button and said, ‘November fourteenth, 2001.’
 ‘It’s actually November fifteenth.’
 Detective Vencino tapped the face of his watch.
 ‘Twelve oh six.’
 Detective Dixon corrected himself and added, ‘this is Detective Dixon, Detective Vencino, TifAni FaNelli, and her lawyer, Daniel Rosenberg.’
 The discovery of Dan’s full name gave me a lot more confidence in him.”

 Don’t call her petite or thin, call her statuesque or elegant.
 Don’t utter the word husband as it assumes a final decision has been made, the ink has dried, she’s become a bland, neurotic, submissive, conforming, house maker, a 21st century Stepford wife or Natucket wife in Ani’s case.
-Fiancé is just fine, plenty can still happen.
-But the big day is looming, caterers are being put through the process, wedding dresses are being critiqued, food is being chewed but not consumed, and the honeymoon spots are being decided upon.
+The status of fiancé is just fine by her, plenty can still happen.
+But the big day is looming, caterers are being put through the process, wedding dresses are being critiqued, food is being chewed yet not consumed, and the honeymoon spots are being whittled down.
 Before all that can happen, Ani must answer a call for her to revisit her teenage years and put a final nail on her troubled past before she can carry on with the rest of her life.